marcandrysco/AudioManipProg/tut/dist.md

 exceed a limit.
 For example, hard clipping with a limit of `0.2` will allow any value less than `0.2` to pass through.
 Any values above `0.2` will be truncated to exactly `0.2`.
-Because hard clipping causes a very abrupt cutoff, the result is typically perceived as harsh, and which may be allievated with a subsequent low pass filter.
+Because hard clipping causes a very abrupt cutoff, the result is typically perceived as harsh and may be allievated with a subsequent low pass filter.

     HardClipP max